NEXT TEAR

 Be aged 21 or over

-Be able to live and work in the UK for the full 15 month programme
+Be able to legally live and work in the UK for the full 15 month programme ( see below for international applicants)

 Demonstrate engagement with contemporary and historical art